Allegiant Travel Company

-The Allegiant Travel Company is an American travel and hospitality company that is the parent of Allegiant Air.
-Other subsidiaries include Sunseeker Resorts and Allegiant Nonstop.
-The Allegiant Travel Company is headquartered in the Las Vegas suburb of Summerlin, Nevada and is publicly traded on the Nasdaq exchange under the stock ticker symbol, ALGT.
-Its chairman and CEO is Maurice J. Gallagher Jr.
+The Allegiant Travel Company is an American airline holding and hospitality company headquartered in Las Vegas, Nevada.
+The company owns the airline Allegiant Air.

 History

 The Allegiant Travel Company was founded in 1999 as the parent company of Allegiant Air, which itself had been founded in 1997.
 Initially based out of Fresno, California, the company reorganized in 2000 with Maurice J. Gallagher Jr. gaining an almost 20 percent stake in the company.
 He had previously been a prominent creditor of Allegiant and was one of the co-founders of ValuJet Airlines.

 In May 2006, Allegiant Travel Company filed plans for an initial public offering (IPO).
 It officially began trading on the Nasdaq exchange under the stock ticker symbol, ALGT, in December of that year.

-By 2019, Allegiant Travel's primary subsidiary, Allegiant Air, had switched from a fleet predominately composed of MD-80s to one exclusively composed of Airbus jets.
+By 2024, Allegiant Travel's primary subsidiary, Allegiant Air, had switched from a fleet predominately composed of MD-80s to one exclusively composed of Airbus and Boeing jets.

+Business trends

+The key trends for the Allegiant Travel Company (including its consolidated subsidiaries) are (financial years ending December 31):

 Subsidiaries

 Allegiant Air

 Allegiant Air was founded in 1997 and is the ninth-largest commercial airline in the United States as of January 2020.
 Part of Allegiant Air's business model includes earning commissions by selling passengers ancillary items like rental cars, hotel rooms, tickets to events, amusement park passes, and other add-ons.
-The airline has a fleet composed of 85 Airbus jets that serves more than 500 routes across the country.
+The airline has a fleet composed of 126 Airbus and Boeing jets that serves more than 500 routes across the country.

-Sunseeker Resorts

-Plans for the inaugural Sunseeker Resort in Charlotte County, Florida (known as Sunseeker Resort Charlotte Harbor) were announced in August 2017.
-Construction on the project was initially halted due to the COVID-19 pandemic, but resumed in 2021 with plans for the 500 room, 180 extended-stay suite resort.

 Other

 The Allegiant Travel Company also counts the golf course management software firm, Teesnap, as one of its subsidiaries.
 The company was founded in 2013 and has been owned by Allegiant since its outset.
-The firm's software was being used by 590 golf courses as of July 2019, but was also looking for a buyer for the subsidiary as of the same date.
+The firm's software was being used by 590 golf courses as of November 2023, but was also looking for a buyer for the subsidiary as of the same date.
 Another Allegiant subsidiary, Game Plane, created an eponymous game show that was filmed on Allegiant Air flights, which ran during 2014 and 2015 on the Discovery Family Channel.
 Allegiant Travel also operated an information technology company called Allegiant Systems that had the goal of selling software systems to other airlines.

 Allegiant Travel formerly operated family entertainment centers in Utah and Michigan.
 Known as Allegiant Nonstop, the company closed the centers in 2020.

+The company also built and briefly operated Sunseeker Resort in Charlotte County, Florida, which it intended to be the first in a chain.
+Plans for the inaugural Sunseeker Resort Charlotte Harbor were announced in August 2017.
+Construction on the project was initially halted due to the COVID-19 pandemic, but resumed in 2021 with plans for the 500 room, 180 extended-stay suite resort.
+The resort opened on December 15, 2023.
+On September 4, 2025, Allegiant Travel Company sold the resort to the Blackstone, an investment firm that strategically acquires and manages "troubled assets", for $200 million, which will operate the resort under Hilton's Curio Collection brand.